priyank001/Braille_Pose_Estimation/README.md

 ***
-_This project is done under supervision of Prof. Reilly, Executive Vice-Dean of MIEC, Fuzhou University._
+_This project is done under supervision of Prof. Reilly, Executive Vice-Dean of MIEC, Fuzhou University.
+Thanks!_